DuncanBarlow/Polaris/README.md

 conda install -c conda-forge healpy bayesian-optimization

 ### To run data generation you will need:
 Ifriit (Univeriste de Bordeaux, inverse ray tracing module) will need to be installed.
-Requests to arnaud.colaitis@u-bordeaux.fr.
+Requests to duncan.barlow@u-bordeaux.fr.
 You will need the python modules: healpy and netcdf4 These can be installed via conda using: